acquire#

 • --recents - acquire Windows recently used files artifacts

-• --recyclebin - acquire recycle bin metadata
+• --recyclebin - acquire recycle bin metadata and data files

 • --drivers - acquire installed drivers